 Wayside Technology Group, Inc. and Subsidiaries, the "Company," markets software to software development and information technology professionals in the United States and Canada.
 It was formerly known as Programmer's Paradise, Inc. and changed its name to Wayside Technology Group, Inc. in August 2006.
-The Company operates through two segments, Lifeboat Distribution ("Lifeboat") and Programmer's Paradise ("Programmer's").
-The Lifeboat segment distributes technical software through a worldwide network of corporate and value-added resellers, consultants, and systems integrators.
-The Programmer's segment sells technical software, hardware, and services for microcomputers, servers, and networks to individual programmers, corporations, government agencies, and educational institutions primarily in the United States and Canada.
+The Company operates through two segments the "TechXtend" segment (formerly the Programmer's Paradise" segment), which sells technical software, hardware and services directly to end-users (such as individual programmers, corporations, government agencies, and educational institutions) and the "Lifeboat" segment, which distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators.